midstar/heatmiser_wifi/README.md

     heatmiser_wifi -h

 ### Author and license
 This application is written by Joel Midstjärna and is licensed under the MIT License.
+This fork is updated by Iain Bullock and licensed under the MIT License.